Should I Call Police to the Scene of My Car Accident?

 A Car Accident Lawyer Can Help You

 After you notify the police, be sure to notify your insurance company that you were involved in a car accident.
-The law might not require it, but your insurance policy almost certainly does.
+As we mentioned earlier, the law might not require it, but your insurance policy almost certainly does.

 Dealing with the police and insurance companies can be stressful and intimidating.
 You might want to hire a lawyer to do it for you.
-Learn more about how an attorney can help with your car accident claim.
-When you're ready, Nolo's directory can help you find the right auto accident lawyer.
+Learn more about how an attorney can help with your car accident claim, and get tips on finding the right injury lawyer for you and your case.

 How It Works